 You may wonder ” What kind of title is that?
-“7 Things You Shouldn’t Do When Managing a Project.”
-You can’t get much more negative than those 9 words!
+“7 Things You Shouldn’t Do On Projects.”
+You can’t get much more negative than those seven words!
 As Project Managers we are trained to be optimistic, to look for the silver lining, and to focus on what can and should be done rather than what can not and should not be done.
 However, as you progress through your project management career you will find that there are a number of areas, behaviors, and practices you will want to stay as far away from as possible.
 The following list of seven behaviors are at the top of the list when it comes to what you SHOULD NOT do when managing a project.

 1. Don’t Take the First Answer you Receive as a Fact

 When managing a project, project managers are enmeshed in ongoing and incessant negotiation.
 Every day consists of negotiating dates, prices, deliverables and deadlines.
 Never take the first answer you receive as fact if it doesn’t meet your needs!
 Rather, view it as a starting point for negotiation.
-We have all been in the situation where a resource will say it is going to take a certain, ridiculous number of hours to get a task done.
+We have all been in the situation where a resource asks for the timesheet app to be updated with a ridiculous number of hours that they claim is required to get a task done.

 However, the more you drill into the details, the more questions you ask, and the more experience you gain…you quickly find that the task at hand can be done in a fraction of the original time quoted.
 Resources have been trained to spread the work out over as long a time period as possible.
 Project Managers must be trained to recognize when this is happening and quickly put an end to that behavior.